greenstatic/openspa-extension-scripts/firewalls/iptables/README.md

 `iptables --insert INPUT 4 --jump OPENSPA-BLOCK` - again the rule number depends on your setup, use: `iptables -vnL --line-numbers` to place the rule before the *ESTABLISHED,RELATED* rule.

+### IPv6 Setup
+If you wish to enable IPv6 support simply run the above mentioned commands, but replace *iptables* with *ip6tables*.

+It must be noted that IPv6 relies on ICMPv6 to work properly.
+Therefore blocking all ICMPv6 traffic is not a best practise.
+Rule to allow all ICMPv6 traffic: `ip6tables -I INPUT -icmpv6 --jump ACCEPT`.
+A better approach would be to allow ICMPv6 traffic but deny the echo request/reply type and/or time exceeded used respectively by ping and traceroute.

+However if you still wish to block all ICMPv6 traffic, you must at least allow the following rules.
+Which will enable the minimum your server needs to communicate over IPv6:
+* `ip6tables -I INPUT -p icmpv6 --icmpv6-type router-solicitation --jump ACCEPT`
+* `ip6tables -I INPUT -p icmpv6 --icmpv6-type router-advertisement --jump ACCEPT`
+* `ip6tables -I INPUT -p icmpv6 --icmpv6-type neighbour-solicitation --jump ACCEPT`
+* `ip6tables -I INPUT -p icmpv6 --icmpv6-type neighbour-advertisement --jump ACCEPT`